JAGADEESHJ97/genai-math-llm-integration/README.md

 ## Integration of a Mathematical Calulations with a Chat Completion System using LLM Function-Calling

 ### AIM:
-To design and implement a Python function for coverting miles to kilometer, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).
+To write a Python program that integrates with Google’s Gemini API setup, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).

 ### PROBLEM STATEMENT:
 You need to create a Python program that can intelligently convert miles to kilometers by leveraging OpenAI's function calling capability.